appsocially/upil-site/docs/development/README.md

 ```
 ## Variable types

 Both ChatMode and FormMode can take advantage of variable types to validate user-input.
+This is implemented in the default template-widgets.
 For example, user-input validation when expecting an email address:

 <UpilBot>
 ```